 - Active status is required or eligibility for it is required for academic admission.

 - If you lose your status while in the course of study, please consult with ISAP about your options.

 Consequences of Terminated Status

-- Immediate loss of certain types of scholarships or tuition waivers.
+- Loss of UWG scholarships or tuition waivers.

 - Inability to renew or obtain a Georgia Driver License

 - Inability to participate in CPT, OPT or AT